 If you have been injured in a distracted driving accident in Lexington, you may be entitled to compensation.
 While cell phones and other electronic devices can be handy for navigating the road, they can also be huge distractions, causing accidents that lead to injuries and even death.
-Innocent people are hurt every day by the carelessness of distracted drivers, and at Minner Vines Moncus Injury Lawyers, our Lexington distracted driving attorneys can help.
+Innocent people are hurt every day by the carelessness of distracted drivers, and at Minner Vines Injury Lawyers, PLLC, our Lexington distracted driving attorneys can help.

 If you are injured because of another person’s negligence, you should not have to pay for your expenses yourself.
 Insurance companies and at-fault parties will try to take advantage of you, but a car accident lawyer in Lexington, KY is ready to fight for you so you can recover after your undoubtedly traumatizing accident.
 If you believe you’re being treated unfairly, you should fight back.
 Your case is important to us, and we want to help.
 Contact us by phone at (859) 550-2900, or message us online to schedule a free evaluation of your case and learn more.

 Table of Contents